 Retired Public Servant

 Russell Brooks is a retired public servant who spent more than two decades serving the United States as a Foreign Service Officer with the U.S. Department of State.
-Throughout his career, Russell worked at the intersection of diplomacy, public safety, crisis response, and community engagement — managing teams, overseeing multimillion-dollar budgets, and representing American values abroad.
+Prior to joining the Foreign Service, Russell spent 20 years in television broadcasting, most of them with ABC Sports in New York City.
+During his television career, he joined the Directors Guild of America and remained a proud member until he entered the federal government.
+Throughout his career, Russell worked at the intersection of diplomacy, national security, crisis response, and public engagement — managing teams, overseeing multimillion-dollar budgets, and representing American values abroad.

-From coordinating crisis communications following terrorist attacks, to supporting democratic institutions, cultural exchanges, and international cooperation, Russell’s career has been defined by steady leadership, accountability, and service.
-Now retired, he is ready to bring that same experience and commitment home to serve Virginia’s 17th District.
+From coordinating crisis communications following terrorist attacks, organizing media training programs overseas, supporting free and fair elections, sponsoring cultural and educational exchanges, and serving as an embassy spokesperson, Russell’s career has been defined by steady leadership, accountability, and service.
+Now he is ready to bring that same experience and commitment home to serve the people of Virginia.

 Trusted County Board Appointee